J0sueTM/DSA/Algorithms/Greedy.md

 ## Implementation

-Greedy can be implemented with both iteration and recursion, you can find more about on the implementation directory
+Greedy can be implemented with both iteration and recursion, you can find more about on the implementation directory.

 If you want to solve some by your own, [here you go](https://a2oj.com/category?ID=56)